On Teamwork, Diversity, and Making Everyone Around You Better

 The hard part is making those 5 into ONE.
 Being able to do this requires that all members put their respective egos aside, and trust one another.

 For the Avengers, this is sometimes hard.
-Captain America and Iron Man, for example, have pretty different worldview, and compromise doesn’t come easy.
+Captain America and Iron Man, for example, have a pretty different worldview, and compromise doesn’t come easy.

 But despite their disagreements, they respect and trust one another, because they can see the value each brings to the table.
 When things get crazy and they really need to work together, they each fall into their roles seamlessly.